mid-day anniversary special: The magic of Mumbai cricket

-The Kanga League was once played during the monsoon before it was reformatted.
+The Kanga League was once played during the monsoon in Mumbai before it was reformatted.
 A look at those wet days of cricket with a bit of mirth thrown in

 Nowadays franchises pay bags of money to players to buy their loyalty, their dedication to the team.
 But Kanga League had little money to offer players.
 All it had was the sheer pleasure of playing the sport.